MathCamp: Integrating the Common Core Shifts into Mathematics Instruction

 Dr. Peter Garrity is an Adjunct Professor of Mathematics Education at Teachers College, Columbia University where he teaches Theories of Knowing and Learning Mathematics as well as elementary and secondary mathematics methods courses.

-Dr. Garrity has developed an intensive five-day program, affectionately known as MathCamp where twice a year he works with elementary and secondary educators to integrate effective strategies into their district's math program.
+Dr. Garrity has developed a program, affectionately known as MathCamp where twice a year he works with elementary and secondary educators to integrate effective strategies into their district's math program.
 Teachers from all over the United States have attended his MathCamp program at Teachers College.
 He is the author of MathCamp.Com, a website containing over one hundred and fifty interactive math lessons for elementary, middle school, secondary teachers.

 Dr. Garrity is a consultant to a number of school districts on Long Island and New York City.
 Recently his work has focused on helping these districts in aligning curriculum to the common core as well as integrating instructional strategies that bring ALL students to college and career readiness.